software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 > - `getQuestionsByQuizIdReturnsErrorWhenQuestionDoesNotExist`: send a request without saving a quiz to the database.
 Then, the response should have an appropriate HTTP status
 > - `getQuestionsByQuizIdReturnsErrorWhenQuizIsNotPublished`: save a _non-published quiz_ with a few questions to the database and send a request.
 Then, the response should have an appropriate HTTP status
 >
+> - An appropriate test method for testing that the difficulty level filtering works
+>
 > Create an issue for this task.

 {: .important-title }